Maria Cristina – Grand riverfront hotel frequented by monarchs and Hollywood superstars.

 - Where to Stay in San Sebastián

 - Nearest Bus: For local buses, head to Plaza Gipuzkoa, a 3-minute walk (0.2 mile) away.

 - How to Get There: From San Sebastián Airport, the hotel is approximately 25 minutes (13 miles) via car or 40 minutes via public transport.
 From Bilbao Airport, the hotel is approximately 90 minutes (64 miles) via car or public transport.
-If taking public transport, you’ll either come into the main bus station (Donostiako Autobus Geltokia) and the long-distance (Renfe) Donostia-San Sebastián train station (0.5 mile, 9-minute walk), which are beside each other on the east side of the River Urumea, or the Amara regional train station (0.7 mile, 14-minute walk) just south of the Área Romántica.
+If taking public transport, you’ll either come into the main bus station (Donostiako Autobus Geltokia) and the long-distance (Renfe) Donostia-San Sebastián train station (0.5 mile), which are beside each other on the east side of the River Urumea, or the Amara regional train station (0.7 mile) just south of the Área Romántica.